menga

 What I was attempting to do was get the same slinky feel that my Squier has.
 I thought I covered everything.

-As it turns out, the Fender Player Stratocaster uses a string guide for the B and high-E strings that does not use a spacer and looks like this ordinarily:
+As it turns out, the Fender Player Stratocaster uses a string guide for the B and high-E strings that does not use a spacer.

 After discovering this, I detuned the B and high-E strings on the Fender, removed them from the string guide, then tuned back up to pitch to see if the guitar felt any better.